xolotl15/expertprojects/README.md

-These files are part of my learning in Platzi.
-Part of the course professional python course.
+These files are part of my learning path in Platzi.
+Specifically, part of the course professional python course.